-In their letter dated August 26 (DTSC 2005d), DTSC directed PG&E to submit a Draft Pore Water and Seepage Study Work Plan and to begin the process of obtaining permits, agreements and contractors for implementation.
+In their letter dated September 6 (DTSC 2005d), DTSC directed PG&E to submit a Draft Pore Water and Seepage Study Work Plan and to begin the process of obtaining permits, agreements and contractors for implementation.
 The following activities are proposed to plan, permit, and execute the seepage and pore water study:

-- Submittal of a Draft Work Plan to DTSC on September 30, 2005. - Review the Draft Work Plan by DTSC and, if necessary, the TWG. - Preparation and submittal of a Final Work Plan. - Securing of permits, approvals, and certifications. - Procurement of specialty subcontractors and equipment (which may require significant lead times). - Performance of a pilot study to deploy and retrieve temperature sensors, and to evaluate proposed pore water sampling methodologies (see Section 2.3). - Performance of a seepage investigation to determine the locations on the river bottom where groundwater may be upwelling into the river (see Section 3.0). - Pore water sampling to determine if Cr(VI) is in the pore water below the river both upgradient and downgradient of the Bat Cave Wash outlet (see Section 4.0).
+- Submittal of a Draft Work Plan to DTSC on September 30, 2005. - Review the Draft Work Plan by DTSC and, if necessary, the TWG. - Preparation and submittal of a Final Work Plan. - Securing of permits, approvals, and certifications. - Procurement of specialty subcontractors and equipment (which may require significant lead times). - Performance of an initial river sediment seepage/temperature survey and (utilizing temperature dataloggers), and pilot sampling test to evaluate the proposed pore water sampling methodologies (see Section 3.0). - Pore water sampling to determine if Cr(VI) is in the pore water below the river both upgradient and downgradient of the Bat Cave Wash outlet (see Section 4.0).

-This Work Plan details the conceptual approach for the seepage evaluation and pore water sampling study based on the June 30 DTSC memorandum (DTSC 2005b).
+This Work Plan summarizes the approach and proposed investigations for the pore water and seepage study based on the October 20 DTSC letter.
 It presents the background, study approach, methods review, permitting, procurement, implementation plan, reporting, and schedule for the PWSS.
-The preferred and alternative methods for the seepage assessment and the pore water sampling are discussed.
+The preferred and alternative methods for the pore water and sediment sampling are discussed.
 The appendices contain additional technical information on the proposed sampling methods, standard operating procedures, and the Health and Safety Plan (HSP).